 G.4.
-OASIS AND TASK ORDER CLOSE-OUTS
+OASIS SB AND TASK ORDER CLOSE-OUTS

-OASIS contracts will be closed out upon the close-out of all task orders awarded under OASIS and all CAF fees submitted.
+OASIS SB contracts will be closed out upon the close-out of all task orders awarded under OASIS SB and all CAF fees submitted.

-The OCO is responsible for closing out their task orders under OASIS.
+The OCO is responsible for closing out their task orders under OASIS SB.
 Task order close-out will be accomplished within the procedures set forth in FAR Part 4, Administrative Matters, and FAR Part 42, Contract Administration and Audit Services, and other agency specific regulatory supplements.

 The OCO is encouraged to utilize FAR Subpart 42.708, Quick-Closeout Procedures, to the maximum extent practicable.
 The OCO has the authority to negotiate settlement of indirect costs in advance of the determination of final indirect cost rates if the task order is physically complete and the amount of unsettled indirect cost to be allocated to the task order is relatively insignificant.
-A determination of final indirect costs under quick-closeout procedures shall be final for the task order it covers and no adjustment shall be made to other task orders for over-or under-recoveries of costs allocated or allocable to the task order covered by the agreement.
-Once agreement for quick-closeout is reached on an individual task order, a bilateral modification will be issued to close out the task order.
+A determination of final indirect costs under quick-closeout procedures shall be final for the task order it covers and no adjustment shall be made to other task orders for over-or under-recoveries of costs allocated or allocable to the task order, a bilateral modification will be issued to close out the task order.

 The Contractor agrees to cooperate with the OCO to close out task orders as soon as practical after expiration, cancellation, or termination.
-The Contractor must report all task order close outs in the OASIS Management Module (OMM) (See Section G.3.2.5.).
+The Contractor must report all task order close outs in the CPRM (See Section G.3.2.5.).